-- A. The court will grant individual powers as authorized by Probate Code sections 2590 and 2591 only in response to specific allegations regarding their necessity. - B. Where power is granted to sell real property, the court requires that the sale be returned to the court for overbidding and confirmation.
-If independent power of sale of real property is requested, an allegation must be made whether the real property is conservatee's residence, as described in Probate Code section 2540. - C. The independent powers granted must be set forth in the order and in the letters of conservatorship. - D. If conservatee's present or former residence, including a mobile home or recreational vehicle, is to be sold, authority must first be obtained from the court.
-The petition must indicate the conservatee's support or opposition, including whether the conservatee opposed the sale in the past, the necessity for the sale, whether conservatee has the ability to reside therein and alternatives to the sale.
-In addition, the tax issues are to be discussed, particularly the impact of capital gains tax. - E. The court will consider the petition for authority to sell a residence on an ex parte basis, upon showing of immediate need, if there are no requests for special notice or if the persons requesting special notice waive notice and it is shown the conservatee does not object or does not have the capacity to object.
+- A. The court will grant individual powers as authorized by Probate Code sections 2590 and 2591 only in response to specific allegations regarding their necessity. - B. If independent power of sale of real property is requested, an allegation must be made whether the real property is conservatee's residence or former residence, as described in Probate Code section 2540.

+C. The independent powers granted must be set forth in the order and in the letters of conservatorship.

+- D. If a conservatee's present or former residence, including a mobile home or recreational vehicle, is to be sold, authority must first be obtained from the court.
+The petition must indicate the conservatee's support or opposition, including whether the conservatee opposed the sale in the past, the necessity for the sale, whether the conservatee has the ability to reside therein and alternatives to the sale.
+In addition, the tax issues must be discussed, particularly the impact of capital gains tax. - E. The court will consider the petition for authority to sell a residence on an ex parte basis, upon showing of immediate need, if there are no requests for special notice or if the persons requesting special notice waive notice and it is shown the conservatee does not object or does not have the capacity to object.

 (Adopted 1/1/1990; Rev. 1/1/1991; Renum.
 7/1/2001; Rev. 7/1/2002; Rev. & Renum.
-1/1/2006; Rev. 1/1/2009; Renum.
-1/1/2014)
+1/1/2006; Rev. 1/1/2009;

+Renum.
+1/1/2014; Rev. 1/1/2021)